Alvarodric/home_automation/README.md

 sudo dpkg -i homeassistant-supervised.deb
 ```

-After this choose raspberry4 in my case(os is 32 bits and not 64 bits, TAKE CARE WITH THIS !!!!!), after that you should login with 192.168.0.69:8123
+After this choose raspberry4 in my case(os is 32 bits and not 64 bits, thats why, TAKE CARE WITH THIS !!!!!), after that you should login with 192.168.0.69:8123
 Run:
 ```
 ifconfig